wasteiq/sensorAgent/README.md

 # sensorAgent
-Read GPS data, using gpsd, and streams readings on serial line - then transfers all to WasteIQ.
+Reads GPS data, using gpsd, and streams Arduino values from serial line - then transfers all to WasteIQ.

+## Hardware

+* Raspberry PI or other MicroPC
+* USB based GPS
+* Arduino with accoustic sensor, and the sketch in this project
+* A wifi router (mobile broadband)

 ## ENV